ErrorRadar: Benchmarking Complex Mathematical Reasoning of Multimodal Large Language Models Via Error Detection: Experiments and Analysis

 \subsubsection{Scaling Analysis}

 \textbf{Finding \#1: The performance of MLLMs on STEP task increases with the scale of parameters.} We observe a phenomenon similar to the scaling law~\citep{kaplan2020scaling} in our experiments.
 As shown in Figure \ref{fig:scale_acc}, when the size of the InternVL2 model increases from Tiny to Huge, the accuracy of STEP task rises from 9.8\% to 54.4\%, showing an improvement of 44.6\%.
-Similarly, as the size of LLaVA-NEXT increases from Small to Large, its accuracy of STEP also improves from 30.3\% to 51.8\%, demonstrating that larger MLLMs exhibit greater reasoning ability in localizing erroneous steps. \textbf{Finding \#2: CATE task is relatively more difficult to improve through scaling.} While the accuracy of CATE shows a trend of improvement for both the InternVL2 and LLaVA-NEXT models as their size increases from Tiny (Small) to Middle, a slight decrease is also observed when the model size reaches Large.
-We presume that this is because CATE is a more challenging task compared to STEP, and merely increasing the model size without fine-tuning is insufficient for sustained improvement and may even introduce bias \citep{aghajanyan2023scaling,muennighoff2024scaling}.
-This phenomenon can also be seen in Table \ref{tab:main result}, consistent with Section \ref{obs:harder} Obs.2.
+Similarly, as the size of LLaVA-NEXT increases from Small to Large, its STEP accuracy also improves from 30.3\% to 51.8\%, indicating larger MLLMs exhibit greater reasoning ability in localizing error steps. \textbf{Finding \#2: CATE task is relatively more difficult to improve through scaling.} While the accuracy of CATE shows a trend of improvement for both the InternVL2 and LLaVA-NEXT models as their size increases from Tiny (Small) to Middle, a slight decrease is also observed when model size reaches Large.
+We presume this is because CATE is a more challenging task compared to STEP, and merely increasing the model size without fine-tuning is insufficient for sustained improvement and may even introduce bias \citep{aghajanyan2023scaling,muennighoff2024scaling}.